curedao/curedao-wiki/dfda.md

 If they do nothing, it will be assumed that they did not review the proposal.

 If the "Helpful Pool" is the majority, the proposal will be approved and implemented.
-Post-marketing pharmaco-vigilence data will be collected from the participants and used to determine the relative change in healthspan between affected and unaffected populations.
+Post-marketing pharmacovigilance data will be collected from the participants and used to determine the relative change in healthspan between affected and unaffected populations.

 ### Roadmap

 1. Contract Research Organization: Perform research for DAOs and corporations alike.
-Focus on early stage and replication experiements.
+Focus on early stage and replication experiments.
 Trials run out of Prospera or in a decentralized manner.

-2. Cerifying Agency:
+2. Certifying Agency:
 	- Certify safety and efficacy ratings; using a gradient rather than simple pass or fail.
 	- Approve proposed experiments (Institutional Review Board).
 	- Certify named and pseudonymous participants in DeSci/Biomedicine, allowing a web-of-trust to develop.

 3. Regulatory Agency:
-	- Provide a Web3 API for market places
+	- Provide a Web3 API for marketplaces
 	- Certify producers, distributors, and recipients of treatments
 	- Build a knowledge graph from 'confirmed' treatment recipients
 	- Certifications for 'bad actors' may be revoked